Sikandar1992/blazar-flare-forecasting/README.md

 labels per rolling window, for all 14 sources) is archived as a separate Zenodo Dataset deposit: (https://zenodo.org/records/22643599).

-Raw Fermi-LAT light curves are not redistributed here; they are publicly available from the Fermi-LAT Light Curve Repository (Abdollahi et al. 2023).
+ Fermi-LAT light curves are distributed here; they are also publicly available from the Fermi-LAT Light Curve Repository (Abdollahi et al. 2023).